-In order to minimise the need to travel and to ensure future residents are able to meet their day-to-day needs locally, a small neighbourhood centre will be required within Land North of Burdon Lane, at the heart of SSGA.
+In order to minimise the need to travel and to ensure future residents are able to meet their day-to-day needs locally, a small neighbourhood centre will be required within Land North of Burdon Lane, at the heart of SSGA (approximately 1ha in size for A1/A3/A4 uses which includes car parking provision).
 Smaller local provision will, where viable, be required within the other three sites to serve the needs of the local residents, this may take the form of local parades.

-Food stores are not to exceed the threshold of 400sqm gross area to provide an appropriate level of convenience goods to meet the needs of new residents and complement rather than compete with existing local centres.
+Individual A1 food stores are not to exceed the threshold of 500m2 gross area individually to provide an appropriate level of convenience goods to meet the needs of new residents and complement rather than compete with existing centres.
+(An impact assessment will need to be submitted if the total amount of A1 provision exceeds 500m2 with the neighbourhood centre) in accdordance with the Local Thresholds set out in Policy VC2 of the CSDP.